 I was born and grew up in Perth and studied at the Universities of Sydney (B.Sc., B.A.
 2007) and Cambridge (Ph.D.
 2011).
-In 2011 I moved to the School of Physics and Astronomy at Queen Mary as an Academic Fellow in the Centre for Condensed Matter and Materials Physics, and was promoted to Lecturer in 2014.

-In 2013–14, and again in 2014–15, I co-taught the Masters’ module Phase Transitions.
-In 2012–13 I taught the second-year module Structure and Properties of Functional Materials.
+Previously, I wrote and taught the Masters’ module Phase Transitions, and the second-year module Structure and Properties of Functional Materials.

 My research focuses on the relationship between the atomic structure of materials and their functional properties.
 I study the structural response of materials to in situ perturbations such as changes in temperature or pressure or irradiation with light.
 This has included materials with negative coefficients of thermal expansion (i.e., that shrink as you heat them up) and photochromic and photorefractive materials, whose colour and refractive index change as a result of light illumination.